 This question is an important determining factor when you select a financier.
 An established financing company can provide proof of dozens or even hundreds of solar panel systems that they’ve financed.
 An inexperienced financing company will sidestep this question and show you all of the projects that they have in their pipeline.
 When they show you a pipeline, they’re showing you projects that they have signed on, but might not be able to complete because they lack the capital to do so.

-Verogy offers both commercial and residential solar financing options that give our customers access to solar energy at affordable rates.
+Verogy offers commercial solar financing options that give our customers access to solar energy at affordable rates.
 We can help you identify which option will fit your business best, so contact us if you are interested in finding out which one will work for you.